2019 DO-IT Summer Study Schedule

 - Complete assigned individual/group projects.
 Use time available during breaks and open computer lab to complete newsletter articles and other assignments.

 - Abide by all curfews and gather only in designated campus locations.
-In Lander Hall.
-The main Lander 4th floor lounge is reserved for us, but the main floor lobby is open to everyone except on evenings of designated DO-IT events.
+In Willow Hall.
+The main Willow 5th Floor Lounge is reserved for us, but the main floor lobby is open to everyone except on evenings of designated DO-IT events.

 - Be aware of your personal safety during the program, both on campus and off.
 Always travel in groups of 3 or more that include an intern or staff member.
 Keep track of your roommate or "buddy."
 Let staff know if you notice your roommate, “buddy” or member of your small group has not arrived to the destination.
 Please follow accessible routes noted in your schedule.